AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/installation_guide.rst

 Select the installation criteria that match your OS and hardware (GPU or CPU).

 .. note::
-    While a **CUDA-capable GPU** isn't mandatory, it’s highly recommended for both training and inference.
+    While a **CUDA-capable GPU** is not mandatory, it is highly recommended for both training and inference.

 * Running into MONAI-related errors?
 Consult MONAI’s optional dependencies for solutions.
 Please see `MONAI's optional dependencies`_ page for instructions on getting the readers required by your images.